unity-framework/Config/readme.md

  - [Contribute](#contribute)

 ## Installation
-To install you must have <a href="https://getcomposer.org/">composer</a> installed, then, just run:
+To install you must have [composer](https://getcomposer.org/) installed, then, run:

     composer require unity/config